mstill3/spark-for-dummies/Everything.md

 - Explicit caching can decrease application performance by interferring with the Catalyst optimizer's ability to optimize some queries
 - Change default number shuffle partitions `sqlContext.setConf("spark.sql.shuffle.partitions", "300")`
 - `cache()`, `persist(level)` and `unpersist()` are all lazily evaluated
+- baseRDD is the initial RDD of the read-in data